winding-lines/weaver/README.md

 # Description

-Weaver's goal is to allow you to identify repeating flows in your day to day job.
+Weaver is an improved browser and shell history tracker.
 Weaver is composed of 4 components:

 - command line extension
 - chrome extension